 Creating a Workspace

 A workspace is a set of packages that share the same Cargo.lock and output directory.
 Let’s make a project using a workspace—we’ll use trivial code so we can concentrate on the structure of the workspace.
 There are multiple ways to structure a workspace, so we’ll just show one common way.
 We’ll have a workspace containing a binary and two libraries.
 The binary, which will provide the main functionality, will depend on the two libraries.
-One library will provide an add_one function, and a second library an add_two function.
+One library will provide an add_one function and the other library an add_two function.
 These three crates will be part of the same workspace.
 We’ll start by creating a new directory for the workspace:

 $ mkdir add